ShujiaHuang/ilus/README_CN.rst

       CollectAlignmentSummaryMetrics_jave_options: ["-Xmx10G"]

-      # Adapter sequencing of BGISEQ-500
+      # Adapter sequencing of BGISEQ-500.
+If you use illumina (or others) sequencing system you should
+      # change the value of this parameter.
       CollectAlignmentSummaryMetrics_options: [
         "--ADAPTER_SEQUENCE AAGTCGGAGGCCAAGCGGTCTTAGGAAGACAA",
         "--ADAPTER_SEQUENCE AAGTCGGATCGTAGCCATGTCGTTCTGTGAGCCAAGGAGTTG"